This information applies to England and Wales.

 Use a copy of your care plan to see what support you should be receiving.
 If your personal assistants have done training, have evidence of this to show the assessor.

-If you’re happy with how your continuing healthcare funding is working, have some examples of how it has benefited your health.
+If you are happy with how your continuing healthcare funding is working, have some examples of how it has benefited your health.
 This might include fewer or no hospital admissions.

-If you’re not happy with your continuing healthcare funding, get evidence to show how it is not meeting your needs.
+If you are unhappy with your continuing healthcare funding, get evidence to show how it is not meeting your needs.

 Your CHC funding might not be meeting your primary health needs if: